The Two Tales of Remote Access Security: Protection from Hackers, and Meeting Regulatory Requirements.

 A few places to start to protect your network from hackers:

-- Have multi-factor authentication – if you do nothing else, you should do this.
+- Use multi-factor authentication – if you do nothing else, you should do this.

-- Understand where you have gaps in your remote access security plan
+- Do the reaseach and understand where you have gaps in your remote access security plan

 - Prioritize how your vendors and remote employees access your network (these should be similar if not the same)